arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ## Accessing Primitive Data

-When primitive data has been stored in a variable or constant, it generally has been saved with the intention to **access** the data later.
+When data has been stored in a variable or constant, it generally has been saved with the intention to **access** the data later.
 Otherwise, why store it to begin with?

 Whenever the identifier of a variable or constant is used (except on the left side of an assignment statement) it is used as a reference to the value stored in the variable.